armory/docs/content/en/docs/spinnaker-user-guides/debian-packages.md

 ### Example: Debian package with OSPackage Gradle plugin

 Begin by creating a `build.gradle`.
-Below is an example of what a gradle file might look like for a application that builds a war.
+Below is an example of what a Gradle file might look like for an app that builds a `war`.

 ```javascript
 buildscript {